StackVista/stackstate-docs/use/health-state-and-alerts/add-an-alert.md

 ---
-description: Configure an alert or automation to trigger on component or view state changes.
+description: Use event handlers to trigger an alert or automated action on component or view state changes.
 ---

-# Add an alert
+# Trigger alerts and actions

 ## Overview

-StackState can be configured to send out alerts in response to changes in the health state.
+StackState can be configured to send out alerts or trigger automated actions in response to changes in the health state.
 Event handlers assigned to a view will run when state change events are generated either by the associated components/relations or by the view itself.

 ## Event handlers

+Event handlers are functions that run in response to an event.
 A number of event handlers are included out of the box, or you could create your own:

 - **Email**: Send an email alert to a specified email address.
 Note that an [SMTP server must be configured](/configure/topology/configure-email-alerts.md) in StackState to send email alerts.
 - **HTTP webhook POST**: Send an HTTP POST request to a specified URL.
 - **Slack**: Send a notification to a specified Slack webhook URL.
 - **SMS**: Send an SMS alert (MessageBird) to a specified phone number.

-## Add an alert
+## Add an event handler to a view

-To add an alert or automated action, add an event handler from the StackState UI Events Perspective.
+You can add an event handler to a view from the StackState UI Events Perspective.

 ![Add an event handler](/.gitbook/assets/event_handlers_tab.png)